 USB is another security nightmare.
 See e.g. Badusb Malware: O.M.G cable (explanation for the busy), Poisontap, lanturtle usbarmory… One imagines that if the DIY world can so readily destroy you via USB then the state actors are pretty good at it.

 Countering it?
 USB condoms such as USG could probably help if you need to use USB, which you do.
 That is, if you don’t mind carrying a large, slow inconvenient device that only supports a small fraction of the functionality you are used to.
-Very few of us feel like we are likely enough to be targeted that this is worth doing, although as the cost of these attacks drops to nothing, we might expect that to change.
+Very few of us feel like we are likely enough to be targeted that this is worth doing, although as the cost of these attacks drops to nothing, that might change.